EndPointCorp/end-point-blog/2023/06/visionport-the-future-of-tourism-marketing.md

 ### Display a multitude of media

 VisionPort’s support for a wide range of media types, including GIS map layers, customizable graphics, videos, and panoramic media, is a key feature that can help destinations create immersive content that illustrates their unique features and attractions.
-By leveraging these different media types, destinations can offer a more personalized and engaging experience to potential visitors, which can be a powerful motivator for them to plan a visit.
+By leveraging these different media types, destinations offer a more personalized and engaging experience to potential visitors, which can be a powerful motivator for them to plan a visit.

 For example, videos can be a great way to exhibit the sights and sounds of a destination, allowing viewers to see the beauty of the landscape, the energy of the local culture, and the excitement of various activities and events that take place there.
-Videos can also be used to introduce key stakeholders, such as local business owners or tourism officials, and to provide an overview of the destination's history and significance.
+Videos can also be used to introduce key stakeholders, such as local business owners and tourism officials, and to provide an overview of the destination's history and significance.

 {{< youtube id="4Ohou5Ek1u4" title="VisionPort: 360° Panoramic Video Wall" >}}

 <p></p>

-Similarly, panoramic media can offer a 360° view of a location, allowing viewers to experience the destination in a more immersive and interactive way.
-This can be particularly useful for destinations that have unique or hard-to-reach features, such as mountain ranges, waterfalls, or historic sites, which are difficult to capture in a traditional photograph or video.
+Similarly, panoramic media offers a 360° view of a location, allowing viewers to experience the destination in a more immersive and interactive way.
+This is particularly useful for destinations that have unique or hard-to-reach features, such as mountain ranges, waterfalls, or historic sites, which are difficult to capture in a traditional photograph or video.

 By using these different media types, destinations can create content that is not only informative but also inspiring, helping potential visitors to feel a deeper connection to the destination and motivating them to plan a trip.
 This can ultimately lead to increased tourism revenue and a stronger local economy.